modagavr/pancake-wizard/README.md

 Now it works with PancakePredictionV2.

-### I'm coding this stuff on a pure open source, so you have 2 options: either you share the profit with me through donation, or the bot starts draining money to you.
+### I'm coding this stuff on a pure open source, so you have 2 options: either you share the profit with me through donation, or the bot starts taking money from you.
 These are the laws of the Universe. 🤡

 ### `0xf80de8FD72016a53713A74c985101a049746f957`